-Morgan reported that there have been four accidents at Reno and S. Klein since August 1.
-Two were with injury and two were without.
+Morgan reported that there have been four accidents at Reno and S. Klein since August 1 — two with injury and two without.

 Contrary to what some were informally saying at the boulevard’s grand opening, the newest section still belongs to the ODOT until around the end of September when they plan to turn it over to the City of Oklahoma City.